ZeroCap: Zero-Shot Image-to-Text Generation for Visual-Semantic Arithmetic: Method

 Visual captioning is the process of generating a descriptive sentence for an image.
 It can be formalized as a sequence generation problem given an input image $I$, i.e., as a conditional probability inference for the $i$-th word $x_i$ of the sentence, i.e., $p(x_i|[x_{t}]_{t<i}, I)$.

 This is typically accomplished in a supervised manner, by optimizing weights to reproduce ground truth sentences.
 However, since carefully curated datasets are small, and cannot adequately describe all images, the sentences generated often describe the content at the basic level of the objects present in the scene and sound artificial.
 Such problems can be mitigated with the use of web-scale datasets.
-However, it has been shown that supervised captioning methods suffer from the labeling noise of such datasets~\cite{radford2021learning}.
 We present a zero-shot method for guiding large-scale language models with a large-scale text-image alignment model.

-{\bf Overview\quad} Our approach uses a transformer-based LM (e.g., GPT-2) to infer the next word from an initial prompt, such as ``An image of a,'' as illustrated in \cref{fig:approach}.
-A calibrated CLIP loss $\mathcal{L}_{\text{CLIP}}$ stimulates the model to generate sentences that describe a given image during sentence generation.
-Large-scale multi-modal representations benefit from learning to model real-world concepts~\cite{goh2021multimodal}, leading to natural captions relaying cultural context.
+{\bf Overview\quad} Our approach uses a transformer-based LM (e.g., GPT-2) to infer the next word from an initial prompt, such as ``Image of a,'' as illustrated in \cref{fig:approach}.
+To incorporate image-related knowledge to the auto-regression process, a calibrated CLIP loss $\mathcal{L}_{\text{CLIP}}$ stimulates the model to generate sentences that describe a given image.
+An additional loss term $\mathcal{L}_{\text{CE}}$ is used to maintain the next token distribution similar to the original language model.
+Optimization occurs during auto-regression, and repeated for each token.

 Furthermore, the flexibility of our method enables the capturing of semantic relations through simple arithmetic of visual cues in CLIP's embedding space.
 Finally, combining multi-modal encoders with our method allows knowledge to be extracted in a new way that mixes between text and images.